Bhat-Gurunandan/ajeeb-goa/markdown/06_chapter-6.md

 | Canacona      |       | 76   | 80   |           | 24   | 18   |        | 0.48 | 2    |
 | NEW CONQUESTS | 84    | 83   | 83   | 15        | 15   | 11   | 1      | 2    | 6    |
 | TOTAL         | 36    | 60   | 66   | 64        | 38   | 25   | 0.4    | 2    | 8    |

+*Source: Portuguese Census of Estado da India, An Historical and Archaeological Sketch of City of Goa & Census of India*

 It means that not only did the Hindus migrate to settle outside Goa during the Portuguese regime but the Christians did so too.
 It began